Irish Culture at Gaelic Park

 Chicago Gaelic Park is an Irish athletic and cultural center dedicated to fulfilling its mission statement – to perpetuate and promote Irish culture through sports, music, dance, theatre, and religion.

-Our GAA grounds are among the best in North America and are home to many teams and supporters while our function rooms serve local community groups and organizations, in addition to hosting weddings and other events.
+Our GAA grounds are among the best in North America and are home to many teams and supporters while our function rooms serve local community groups and organizations.

 Ireland on Parade